Bangkit-Capstone-001/android-bangkit-capstone/README.md

   * **Recommended Workout Plan**, Receive workout recommendations based on your current workout selections.

-  * **Splash Screen:**, Enjoy a splash screen when launching the app, creating a smooth transition to the main page.

   * **Pick Image From Gallery**, Select images from your gallery to upload and analyze.

   * **Take Image From Camera**, Capture images directly from your camera for immediate analysis.